crowdsecurity/crowdsec/README.md

 ## <TL;DR>

 A modern behavior detection system, written in Golang.
 It stacks on Fail2ban's philosophy, but uses Grok patterns & YAML grammar to analyse logs, a modern decoupled approach (detect here, remedy there) for Cloud/Containers/VM based infrastructures.
-Once detected you can remedy threats with various bouncers (block, 403, Captchas, etc.) and the IP blocked are shared among all users to further improve their security.
+Once detected you can remedy threats with various bouncers (block, 403, Captchas, etc.) and the blocked IPs are shared among all users to further improve their security.

 ## About the crowdsec project